hanggrian/ktfx/README.md

 KotFX
 =====
-Kotlin DSL and extension functions for minimalist JavaFX development.
+[Kotlin] extension for JavaFX in spirit of [android-ktx] and [anko].

-KotFX consists of several parts:
+Consists of several parts:
- * *KotFX Core*: full of helpers for bindings, collections, dialogs, and so on.
+ * *KotFX Core*: full of helpers for common JavaFX application logic.
  * *KotFX Layout*: write JavaFX layouts dynamically with Kotlin DSL.
  * *KotFX Listeners*: coming soon.
  * *KotFX Coroutines*: utilities based on the experimental [kotlinx.coroutines] library.